ammmir/eymsg/API.md

       text: "test message."
     }

-## Removing a Message

-    DELETE /topics/foo/m1

-## Posting a Message
+### Posting a Message

-You may post a message into any topic.
-If the topic id doesn't exist, a new one will be created with defaults taken from your account.
+If the specified topic id doesn't exist, a new one will be created with defaults taken from your account.

     POST /topics/foo
     {